3D Concrete Printing FAQs

 For the first time in history, builders have an alternative to traditional concrete building.
 Concrete 3D printing is an automated process that uses stronger, lighter, and more eco-friendly materials.
 It dramatically reduces build time and material usage while expanding job site safety and design possibilities.

-- 3D concrete printer with on-board power system, extrusion system, print heads, & material feed system
+• 3D concrete printer with on-board power system, extrusion system, print heads, & material feed system

-- Software for design & real-time adjustment
+• Software for design & printing instructions

-- Proprietary concrete mix (optional)
+• Non-proprietary concrete mix (optional)

-- Spare parts kit, instruction manual, setup, training, safety gear, & tech support
+• Spare parts kit, instruction manual, setup, training, safety gear, & tech support

 Building with 3D concrete requires a system that carefully accounts for material stability, flow, and deformation.
 Poor results have historically been a byproduct of the printer manufacturer offering bare-bones training.